 - The Dodo, an animal-focused video publisher, found success monetizing videos on YouTube;

 - TheSkimm has invested in its newsletter, app and audio and visual as points of entry in addition to fostering its Facebook following;

 - Bleacher Report turned to Snapchat for its coverage of the highly anticipated 2017 boxing match between Floyd Mayweather Jr. and Conor MacGregor.

 For others – especially small businesses and startups – success in digital marketing means producing more owned media.
-Think blogs and email marketing – write the content that matters to your customer base, and deliver it in a way that allows them to opt-in to receive that messaging.
+Think blogs and email marketing.
+Write the content that matters to your customer base, and deliver it in a way that allows them to opt-in.
 This means they want to hear from you and are therefore more likely to consume (and ultimately convert!).

-Though diversification is key to success, Facebook is a juggernaut and its role in digital marketing isn’t going to simply disappear.
+Though diversification is key to success, Facebook’s role in digital marketing isn’t going to simply disappear.
 Brands and businesses have to rethink the way they market on Facebook.
 As stated previously, Facebook advertising is still effective, and can be used to validate markets and funnels.

-Small businesses should consider leveraging the CEO’s Facebook page to connect with consumers, as it may hold more sway than a company page in this new age of Facebook.
+Small businesses should consider leveraging the CEO’s Facebook page to connect with consumers.
+It may hold more sway than a company page in this new age of Facebook.

 Finally, businesses and brands of all sizes must take user experience into account when working with Facebook advertising.
-Everything from ad quality to landing page speed plays a role in the delivery of ads and the success of an advertising campaign.
+Everything from ad quality to landing page speed plays a role in the success of an advertising campaign.